AlfredoZermini/Basic_Kmeans/README.md

 # Simple_Kmeans
 My own implementation of a simple K-means algorithm.
+The algorithm identifies K points clusters and their centres.

 The file input.csv is not available.